ogaml/ogaml.github.io/_modules/ogamlgraphics/vertexmap/vertex.md

 ---
-modulename: Uniform
+modulename: Vertex
-prefix: OgamlGraphics
+prefix: OgamlGraphics.VertexMap
-abstract: Encapsulates a group of uniforms for rendering
+abstract: Represents a vertex
 ---

-This module encapsulates a set of uniforms that can be passed to GLSL programs
+This module encapsulates vertices that can be passed to a source.
+A vertex is an immutable collection of attributes.
 {% capture listing %}
-exception Unknown_uniform of string
-{% endcapture %}
-{% capture description %}
-Raised when trying to draw using a program that requires a uniform not provided in the set
-{% endcapture %}

-{% include docelem.html listing=listing description=description  %}

-{% capture listing %}
-exception Invalid_uniform of string
-{% endcapture %}
-{% capture description %}
-Raised when the type of a uniform is not matching the type required by the GLSL program
-{% endcapture %}

-{% include docelem.html listing=listing description=description  %}

-{% capture listing %}
 type t
 {% endcapture %}
 {% capture description %}
-Type of a set of uniforms
+Type of a vertex
 {% endcapture %}

 {% include docelem.html listing=listing description=description  %}